 The deep golden blossoms are mostly spent.
 A few blossoms with bright green centers of the young, are here and there on the five foot tall plant.
 The rest of the blossoms are deep golden brown, drying out, and fertilized.
 The fertilized blossoms are busy developing seeds.
 The height of activity on the plant was in the last three weeks.

 In this photo it is easy to see that this is a fly.
-Flies have two large eyes near the front of their heads which meet at the top.
+Flies have two enormous eyes near the front of their heads, which meet at the top.
 Bees have large eyes on the sides of the head.

 - Flies have two wings, bee and wasps have four wings

 - Flies are usually less hairy than bees